ksgate/ksgate/README.md

-# KDex Gate Manager
+# KDex Gateman

-KDex Gate Manager (a.k.a. gateman) is a Kubernetes controller that manages the lifecycle of pods that are gated from being scheduled.
+KDex Gateman is a Kubernetes controller that manages the scheduling of pods using declarative gates and conditions.

 ## Description
-Welcome to the future!
-Avoid wasting resources scheduling pods that are not ready to run due to missing dependencies.
+Avoid wasting resources scheduling pods that are not ready to run due to unsatisfied dependencies.

-With gateman you can easily declare your dependencies using a [PodSchedulingGate](https://kubernetes.io/docs/reference/kubernetes-api/workload-resources/pod-scheduling-gate-v1/) plus an annotation that describes a condition on a resource.
-Then, let gateman take care of the rest.
+With Gateman you can easily declare your dependencies using a [PodSchedulingGate](https://kubernetes.io/docs/reference/kubernetes-api/workload-resources/pod-scheduling-gate-v1/) plus an annotation that describes a condition on a resource.
+Then, let Gateman take care of the rest.

 Here's a quick example: